Phrase and beyond

 That’s it for the Phrase setup.
 We can now get back to WordPress.

-We can download the Phrase Strings integration from the WordPress plugin directory.
-Once we’ve downloaded the ZIP file, we can open our WordPress admin and go to Plugins → Add New → Upload Plugin.
+We can download the plugin from the WordPress plugin directory.
+Once we’ve got the ZIP file, we can open our WordPress admin and go to Plugins → Add New → Upload Plugin.

 We can then click Browse, select the ZIP file we downloaded earlier, and click Open to upload and install the translation plugin.
 Once that’s done we need to make sure to click the Activate Plugin button.